rgommezz/react-native-animated-stopwatch-timer/README.md

 ```

 If you are installing reanimated on a bare React Native app, you should also follow this [additional installation instructions.](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/)

+## Modes

+You can use this component in two different modes:

+- **Stopwatch**: The timer starts counting up from 0 (default).
+- **Timer**: The timer starts counting down from a given time.
+Use the `initialTimeInMs` prop to activate this mode.

 ## Usage